JGCARDELUS-GITT-PAT/an-apple-a-day/README.md

 # an-apple-a-day

-Keeps the doctor away.
+Keeps your money away.
 This page is the follow up to a-window-into-microsoft and now it has Bootstrap!

 Note: This is a satirical page.
 Please don't take it seriously.